usgs/shakemap/doc_source/manual4_0/tg_installation.rst

 After running **sm_profile** the newly-created profile will have its *config* directory populated with a default set of configuration files.
 These files should be reviewed by the operator prior to running ShakeMap.
+Additionally, the config files sometimes change when the code is updated and so it is fairly common for errors encountered after an update to be related to changes in the configs.
+We hope that the configs will become more stable as the code matures.

-The configuration files are discussed in the sections below:
+The configuration files are discussed in the sections below.

 model.conf
 ----------